 Dimitri Gavriloff

 BA (Hons.), PGCE, GDip.
-(Psych), DClinPsych.
-C.Psychol
+(Psych), DClinPsych

-I am a clinical psychologist and sleep medicine specialist, and work with both adults and children.
-My role at the Sleep and Circadian Neuroscience Institute (SCNi) is as a Clinical Course Tutor on the Oxford Online Programme in Sleep Medicine.
-I also provide clinical expertise and support for research within the wider Experimental and Clinical Sleep Medicine team and lead the Oxford Two-Day Masterclass in CBT for Insomnia.
-My research interests are principally in the development and refinement of psychobehavioural treatments for a range of sleep disorders and in the advancement of sleep medicine education within wider clinical training pathways.
+I am a Clinical Psychologist and sleep medicine specialist who sees patients with a range of sleep disorders, particularly insomnia and circadian rhythm sleep-wake disorders.
+My role at the University of Oxford's Sleep and Circadian Neuroscience Institute is divided between my academic responsibilities as the Clinical Course Tutor on the Oxford Online Programme in Sleep Medicine, and a Research Clinical Psychologist, where I provide clinical expertise and support for research within the wider Experimental and Clinical Sleep Medicine (ECSM).
+I also lead the Oxford Two-Day Masterclass in CBT for Insomnia, an internationally recognised clinical training for healthcare professionals in the treatment of insomnia disorder, accredited by the European Sleep Research Society (ESRS).

 Recent publications